Best places to stay in Dublin

 2. St. Stephen’s Green

 This lush green locality lies to the South of Trinity College and is linked to it by Grafton Street.
 Merrion Square rests to the west of it, where beautiful Georgian houses lay iin elegance with Dublin’s iconic doorways.
 Visit the Leinster House Parliament building if you are a history-buff.
 The leafy waterfront walks of Grand canal, just west to St. Stephen’s Green are a perfect haven for locals after work.
 Travelers also fancy Portobello’s well-maintained Victorian-styled, red-brick terraces.
-As you move further south, the splendid suburbs of Ballsbridge offer many upscale restros and hotels for tourists.
+As you move further south, the splendid suburbs of Ballsbridge offer many upscale restros and hotels for tourists making it the right place to stay in Dublin.

 3. Dun Laoghaire